dre32722/dre32722.github.io/assets/handsonlabs/exploretheapis-3.md

 ### Explore the APIs using Postman

-This section will help you
+This section provides instructions to use the Postman client to access the AnkiMedRec APIs.

 <img src="./img/postmanclient1.PNG" />